A Literary Luncheon with Mary Alice Monroe

 With Mary Alice Monroe’s “usual resplendent storytelling” (Patti Callahan Henry, New York Times bestselling author), The Summer Guests is a poignant and compelling story of self-discovery, love, and redemption.

 Mary Alice Monroe is known for her intimate portrayals of women's lives and keen eye to setting.
-Monroe brings to life the many colorful people and the compelling story layers of her home--Charleston and the the beaches of the Lowcountry.
+Monroe brings to life the many colorful people and the compelling story layers of her home--Charleston and the beaches of the Lowcountry.

 Mary Alice Monroe's books have achieved several best seller lists including the New York Times, SIBA, and USA Today.
 Mary Alice has received numerous awards, including the 2014 SC Book Festival Award for Excellence in Writing, the 2015 SW Florida Book Festival Distinguished Author Award, 2008 South Carolina Center for the Book Award for Writing, The RT Lifetime Achievement Award, and the International Book Award for Green Fiction.
 She serves on the board of the South Carolina Aquarium Board Emeritis, The Leatherback Trust, The Pat Conroy Literary Center Honorary Board, and Casting Carolinas Advisory Board.
 Her children's books received several awards, including the ASPCA Henry Bergh award.